 |

-Over the next 3 years,
+Over the past 3 years the

-£60,000 for property and maintenance work at the Church, Glenalmond
+funds for property and maintenance work at the Church, Glenalmond

 Hall, and the Manse.